adam-savard/clipboard-sharp/README.md

+# THIS PROJECT WILL NO LONGER BE UPDATED.
+I HAVE SWITCHED TO LINUX.

 ## Clipboard\# Makes Your Clipboard More Useful

 Clipboard\# aims to extend the functionality of the built-in Windows Clipboard.
 If you've ever closed an old tab while coding, and don't remember the address or the code you wanted to copy again, this is for you.